 VMS Code: RM: Lake Houston Wilderness Park: TMN Hours, Native Garden

-On-the-job training is provided by MBC staff after initial orientation with Mercer Botanic Gardens’ volunteer coordinator, Colleen Powell 713-274-4162.
+On-the-job training is provided by MBC staff after initial orientation with Mercer Arboretum and Botanic Gardens’ volunteer coordinator, Colleen Powell 713-274-4162.

-Once a volunteer is trained, flexible 2 to 3-hour-minimum work sessions are available Monday to Friday, 8 a.m. to 3:30 p.m.
-Work sessions must be scheduled in advance with Mercer Botanical Center staff at 713-274-4200
+Once a volunteer is trained, flexible 1-hour (signage volunteers) to 3-hour-minimum work sessions are available Monday to Friday, 8 a.m. to 3:30 p.m.
+Work sessions must be scheduled in advance with MBC staff listed below.

 OUTDOORS: 8 – 11 a.m. weekdays.
 Varied locations; weather permitting; gloves and tools provided:

 Tuesdays & Thursdays: Endangered Species and Native Plant Garden volunteer: Work alongside horticulturists and botanists on identifying, planting, pruning, nurturing, and weeding for the garden.
 Interact with visitors and nature.
-This outdoor classroom is certified as a Best of Texas Wildscape Demonstration Garden and serves as a training location for the Native Plant Society of Texas Landscape Certification Program.
+This outdoor classroom is certified as a Best of Texas Wildscape Demonstration Garden, NABA butterfly garden, and serves as a training location for the Native Plant Society of Texas – Native Landscape Certification Program.

-Seasonally – Conservation Nursery volunteer: Work alongside horticulturists and botanists with native plants for educational displays, restoration, and rare plant stock for the Center for Plant Conservation National Collection of Endangered Plants https://saveplants.org/.
+Seasonally – Conservation Nursery volunteer: Work alongside horticulturists and botanists for weekly maintenance and propagation of native plants during Spring, Summer and Fall for educational displays, restoration, and the Center for Plant Conservation National Collection of Endangered Plants https://saveplants.org/.

 Location: MBC, 22540 Aldine Westfield Rd., Spring.